databrary/www/databrary/input/pages/resources/guide/institutions.md

-Title: For Institutions
+Title: For Researchers
-Brief: For Institutions
+Brief: For Researchers
-Order: 2900
+Order: 2000

 Databrary is a data library intended to foster sharing of data, specifically video, within developmental science.
 We are jointly-funded by NSF and NIH.